dimelab/some2net/README.md

 streamlit run src/cli/app.py --server.address 0.0.0.0 --server.port 8080
 ```

+**Configuration**: The app is configured to handle files up to 1GB via `.streamlit/config.toml`.
+If you need larger files, edit this file and increase `maxUploadSize`.

 Then:
 1. Upload your CSV or NDJSON file
 2. **Choose extraction method** (NER, Hashtags, Mentions, Domains, Keywords, or Exact)